zzeligg/zlocalize/README.md

 1. Create an initializer:

-        rails generate zlocalize:initializer
+        bin/rails generate zlocalize:initializer

    This will create `config/initializers/zlocalize.rb` with some default configuration values.

-   You can configure `I18n` and `ZLocalize` in each their own initializer files, or you can configure both in the same initializer.
+   You can configure I18n and ZLocalize in each their own initializer files, or you can configure both in the same initializer.

    First, set the default locale: